-As a commercial pilot, you may have to wait for years, to land your first airliner job.
+You may have to wait years to land your first airliner job as a commercial pilot.
 Likewise, an aeronautical engineer has to practice for years before one can get a dream job in the aviation industry.

 YES, an aeronautical engineer can become a pilot.
 One can become a pilot by taking the essential flying lessons from a flight school.

-If you are an aeronautical engineer and have the time and money, so why not get your pilot licenses?
+If you are an aeronautical engineer with the time and money, why not get your pilot license?

 The real question must be, why do you want to become a pilot?

-If you are willing to become a pilot and fly an airplane as a hobby, then get your private pilot license.
+If you want to become a pilot and fly an airplane as a hobby, get your private pilot license.

 Being an aeronautical engineer has nothing to do with obtaining a pilot license.

-In case you look forward to be a commercial pilot, you have to invest more time and money.
+If you look forward to being a commercial pilot, you must invest more time and money.
 You will require more time commitment for the commercial pilot license course.